CaZual-T/CZT-Mod-Manager/docs/FAQ-HELP.md

 - NOTE THAT NEXUS STAFF HAS ACCESS TO MY SOURCE CODE.
 Thats quite literally the only reassurance i can give you.
 - Use it, dont use it, idgaf at this point.
 Im not going to beg/plead with people.

+### Windows Defender:
+- CZT may trigger windows defender, especially when play fh6.
+This is because we use our own version.dll to load mods that also use that same file.
+  - Therefore windows tweaks out due to the searching/loading capability.
+    - Note: The .dll will ONLY load files that are within the same directory and include "-version" in the name.

 ### [WinError 3] Permission Denied at launch.
 - ENABLE DEVELOPER MODE.
   - (Windows) Settings > Advanced > For Developers (Toggle Developer Mode On)